 Panels (b)-(d) in figure 14 show that there is less heterogeneity in the evolution of leverage across firm size, industry, and incumbent status than that found for other variables.
 Panel (b) shows that leverage in large firms increased less than in micro and small, and medium-sized firms.
-Panel (c) shows that the median firm in all four industries we study experienced the roughly tripling of leverage documented in the aggregate.
-This is the case even for the services sector, which displays low historical levels of leverage.
-Finally, panel (d) shows that incumbent firms experienced a larger increase in leverage than re-entering firms.
+Panel (c) shows that the median firm in all four industries we study experienced the

-12Panel a shows aggregate bank credit to firms and households.
+$^{20}\mathrm{Panel}$ a shows aggregate bank credit to firms and households.

-13The classification of firms according to the performance of sales uses data on firm-to-firm sales from the electronic invoice.
+&lt;sup>21The classification of firms according to the performance of sales uses data on firm-to-firm sales from the electronic invoice.
 The fraction of firms that fall within each category is as follows.
 Significant decrease: 46%; slight decrease: 17%; no change: 3%; slight increase: 13%; significant increase: 21%.

 Note: Panel (a) shows the total stock of bank credit to firms each month, expressed as the difference, in percentage points, of the 12-month growth rate with respect to the the growth rate in the month in which the crisis begins.
 For the Asian and subprime crises, t=0 is the first month of negative GDP growth, according to the monthly GDP proxy IMACEC.
 For the COVID crisis, t=0 is February 2020.
 Panel (b) compares the change in the annual growth rate of bank credit, in percentage points, relative to that in February 2020, for five groups of firms classified according to the performance of sales growth.
 The classification considers the difference, in percentage points, of the annual growth rate of sales in April 2020 relative to that in February 2020.
 Firms that experienced significant changes in sales growth (decreases or increases) are those with changes of 20 to 100 percentage points.
-Firms that experienced slight changes in sales growth are those with changes of 1 to 20 percentage points.
-Firms classified as having no change in sales growth experienced changes of less than 1 percentage point.
-According to this classification, 46% of firms experienced a slight increase, and 21% experienced a slight decrease.
+Firms that experienced slight changes in sales growth experienced changes of less than 1 percentage point.
+According to this classification, 46% of firms experienced a significant decrease in sales growth, 17% experienced a slight decrease, 3% experienced no change, 13% experienced a slight increase, and 21% experienced a significant increase.
 Sources: Financial Regulatory Commission; electronic invoice; and authors' own calculations.